weirdgloop/weirdgloop.org/_posts/2024-10-10-why-were-helping-more-wikis-move-away-from-fandom.md

 It’s easy to laugh about how bad the branding and identity is, but there’s a bigger issue: the fact that it’s so overwhelmingly branded as “Fandom” (as opposed to, say, the Warframe Wiki) makes it way harder for each of the individual wikis to develop an public identity, because anything they do will be subordinate to the (very loud) global brand.
 These individual wikis are the only popular thing that Fandom has ever operated, **and the focus on global branding makes each individual wiki worse**.

-Our position: the actual wikis should be front and center, because it’s way more important for the wiki itself to have a great reputation, rather than sucking all the oxygen out and making sure people know who owns the platform.
+Our position: the actual wikis should be front and center, because it’s way more important for the wiki itself to have a great reputation, rather than sucking all the oxygen out to make sure people know who owns the platform.
 We have extremely minimal branding ([can you even find it?](https://minecraft.wiki/)), and I can’t imagine ever trying to put wikis on subdomains of weirdgloop.org (or anywhere else) unless there were no decent domain options.
 We don’t actually get anything out of everyday readers knowing who we are.

 ---